 Simply pop in your website URL and the SEOptimizer tool will generate grades based on your SEO, usability, performance, social, and security.
 From broken links to backlinks, header tags to ALT tags – they cover it all.

-This tool gives you access to data you need for better link building research, smarter content ideation, and link prospecting.
+The Moz Link Explorer tool gives you access to data you need for better link-building research, smarter content ideation, and link prospecting.
 Link building is one of the most essential SEO strategies, and this guide will set you up for success.

 Screaming Frog’s SEO Spider Tool will scan your site to find SEO issues that need to be fixed.
 The tool can find broken links, analyze page titles, discover duplicate content, assess your site architecture, and more!